celaut-project/celaut-architecture/README.md

 ### Services

-A service is software that performs a specific task, whose specification is found in a binary file.
+A service is software container that performs a specific task, whose specification is found in a binary file.
 They follow the idea of a "black box" or a lambda function.
 Could be called "bots" too.

+Generally, nodes are run as containers (isolated processes) or virtual machines, depending on how the node in question works with the service architecture, if it supports it.

+>For example, a node with the architecture linux/arm64v8 can execute services with that architecture using Docker containers.
+If it wants to execute a windows/x86 service, it must execute it using a virtual machine.
+However, this is transparent to the services.

 <br>

-This architecture allows services to focus on their functionality, without worrying about the underlying infrastructure.
-Nodes, for their part, can efficiently manage the execution of instances, without worrying about their usefulness.
+**This architecture allows services to focus on their functionality, without worrying about the underlying infrastructure.
+Nodes, for their part, can efficiently manage the execution of instances, without worrying about their usefulness.**

 <br>